 Impaired Vascular Function

 Lipedema could also be caused by a lymphatic circulation problem.
-Lymphatic fluid promotes fat collection fat cells grown in the presence of length in chylomicrons have increased growth and differentiation.
+Lymphatic fluid promotes the collection of fat cells grown in the presence of length in chylomicrons have increased growth and differentiation.
 Or lipedema could be caused by an obstruction of lymphatic capillaries.
-There have been studies that are showing poor uptake a lymph in the pre lymphatic spaces and lymphatic capillaries in lipedema.
+There have been studies that are showing poor uptake lymph in the pre lymphatic spaces and lymphatic capillaries in lipedema.

-Finally lipedema could be caused by neuropathy.
-Decrease sympathetic nerve function could cause impaired lipolysis and increased fat accumulation.
+Finally, lipedema could be caused by neuropathy.
+A decrease in sympathetic nerve function could cause impaired lipolysis and increased fat accumulation.
 Dr. Karen Herbst has noticed cutaneous hypothermia in lipedema.
 Hines noticed that there is an increase in vascular congestion peripherally in lipedema with reddened feet.

 In recent years the number of medical research studies about the causes of lipedema has been increasing.
-There is also growing interest by experts in the vascular, lymphatic and fat storage fields try to more completely understand lipedema.
+There is also growing interested by experts in the vascular, lymphatic, and fat storage fields to try to more completely understand lipedema.
 With the ongoing scientific research and increased interest, we may not be far from having a clear understanding of the cause or causes of lipedema.